juju/cheatsheet/README.md

 - `juju status -e $environmentname` - show me the status of another environment
 - `juju switch $environmentname` - switch to a different environment
 - `juju add-machine` - add a blank machine that you can mess with
+- `juju ensure-availability` - Ensures the state server is HA (+3 nodes) - you only really need this in production.

 ## Useful LXC commands